 Small organizations do not have the necessary knowledgeable staff, which means they must look for help outside of the organization.
-In many cases they may also not have the budget needed to hire permanent BCM staff.
+In many cases, they may also not have the budget needed to hire permanent BCM staff.
 Attempts to develop a BCM Program without the right experience will often lead to a long and slow implementation process that ends with an inferior result and a lack of proper management support.

 Smaller organizations are faced with BCM Program challenges

 Even organizations with the appropriate budget can struggle with some of the BCM Program components.
-Pandemic Planning, Communication Planning, Emergency Planning, Business Continuity Planning and IT Disaster Recovery are some of most challenging Program components for small organizations.
+Pandemic Planning, Communication Planning, Emergency Planning, Business Continuity Planning and IT Disaster Recovery are some of the most challenging Program components for small organizations.

 After implementation, BCM Programs require ongoing maintenance activities to ensure their effectiveness and compliance.
 Every organization will experience both internal (staff turnover, new services) and external (supply management) changes over time, and these changes must be captured through BCM Program maintenance activities.

 BCM Program maintenance is key for long-term Program sustainment

-These organizations often face the problem of the BCM Program maintenance being too challenging for their existing staff, but not so time consuming to justify hiring additional staff solely for BCM activities.
+These organizations often face the problem of the BCM Program maintenance being too challenging for their existing staff, but not so time-consuming to justify hiring additional staff solely for BCM activities.
 In addition, even with dedicated BCM staff, the input of all employees and stakeholders is still required in some capacity to ensure that the BCM Program accurately captures the organization’s needs and abilities.

 Can BCM software be a solution?

 Additionally, the cost of a comprehensive and effective BCM software suite is often too high for small organizations, while cheaper options sometimes lack functionality.
 Software packages can greatly enhance and simplify BCM Program operation, but they are not a replacement for the expertise of a BCM professional.

-Contracting an BCM Program advisory firm can help organizations avoid running into challenges in both the development and maintenance of their BCM Program.
+Contracting a BCM Program Advisory Firm can help organizations avoid running into challenges in both the development and maintenance of their BCM Program.
 StratoGrid Advisory offers BCM Program Advisory as well as BCM as a Service to help organizations develop and maintain effective BCM Programs.
-Our experienced team can perform an analysis of your organization’s specific goals and needs to create the right sized BCM Program.
-We can also aid in staff training, various scenario exercises, as well as ongoing maintenance.
-We can tailor our services specifically to your organization’s needs, which allows us to address all the challenges mentioned in this blog.
-Having access to our experts allows organizations to get the knowledge they need without hiring new permanent staff.

 The bottom line is that StratoGrid Advisory knows that effective BCM Program maintenance can be achieved by outsourcing most of the Program activities to a trusted partner.
 We will bring the knowledge and tools and ensure that your organization’s operational resiliency is following all regulatory, compliance and best practices.
-Your staff will be able to focus on what they do best and support your organization mission statement.
+Your staff will be able to focus on what they do best and support your organization's mission statement.